 The Evidence and Validation functional area offers accountability support in both a preventive and detective manner.
-The set of tools belonging to this category facilitate the assertion over the prevention mechanisms against the loss of data governance in complex cloud service provision chains and the
+The set of tools belonging to this category facilitate the assertion over the prevention mechanisms against the loss of data governance in complex cloud service provision chains and the monitoring mechanisms of the appropriate software resources to control and verify the accountability policy-based operation of these chains.
+More specifically, the tools in the Evidence and Validation area fulfil two main purposes:

 - They provide means for the audit of cloud applications and infrastructures during their execution.
-This objective principally requires that appropriate auditing policies can be defined, that data be monitored during execution and evidence be stored, and that auditing properties be verified at appropriate times during execution. - They enable the validation of A4Cloud tools.
+This objective principally requires that appropriate auditing policies can be defined, data be monitored during execution and evidence be stored, and that auditing properties can be verified at appropriate times during execution. - They enable the validation of A4Cloud tools.
 Properties to be validated include, for example, that actions of one tool do not invalidate hypotheses needed for the application of another and that information is passed correctly between tools.